-All display problems.
-1. If you are using the hardware management console, go to the IBM Hardware Management Console for pSeries Maintenance Guide , order number SA38-0603.
-2. If you are using a graphics display: a.
-Go to the problem determination procedures for the display. b.
-If you do not find a problem: replace the display adapter, location U0.1-P2-In. replace the PCI riser card, location U0.1-P2.
-3. If using an ASCII terminal: a.
-Make sure that the ASCII terminal is connected to S1. b.
-If problems persist, go to the problem determination procedures for the terminal. c.
+- 1. If you are using the HMC, go to the IBM Hardware Management Console for pSeries Maintenance Guide, order number SA38-0603. - 2.
+If you are using a graphics display: - a.
+Go to the problem determination procedures for the display. - b.
+If you do not find a problem: - replace the display adapter, location U0.1-P2-In or U0.dd-P1-In. - · replace the backplane in which the card is plugged. - 3.
+If you are using an ASCII terminal: - a.
+Make sure that the ASCII terminal is connected to S1. - b.
+If problems persist, go to the problem determination procedures for the terminal.

+c.
 If you do not find a problem, replace the CEC backplane, location U0.1-P1.
-(See notes on page 57).
+(See notes on page 59).
 Power and Cooling Problems The system will not power on and no error codes are available.
 Go to "MAP 1520: Power" on page 91.
 The power LEDs on the operator panel and the power supply do not come on or stay on.
 Check the service processor error log.
 Go to "MAP 1520: Power" on page 91.
 The power LEDs on the operator panel and the power supply come on and stay on, but the system does not power on.
 Check the service processor error log.
 Go to "MAP 1520: Power" on page 91.
 A rack or a rack-mounted unit will not power on.
 Check the service processor error log.
 Go to "MAP 1520: Power" on page 91.
 The cooling fan(s) do not come on, or come on but do not stay on.
 Check the service processor error log.
 Go to "MAP 1520: Power" on page 91.
 The system attention LED on the operator panel is on and there is no error code displayed.
 Check the service processor error log.
 Go to "MAP 1520: Power" on page 91.
-888 Sequence in Op erator Panel Display An 888 sequence is displayed in the operator panel display.
-Go to the Fast Path MAP in the RS/6000 @server pSeries Diagnostic Information for Multiple Bus Systems .
-Other Symptoms or Problems

-The operator panel displays 0K and the fans are off.
+888 Sequence in Op perator Panel Display An 888 sequence is displayed in the operator panel display.
+Go to the Fast Path MAP in the RS/6000 @server pSeries Diagnostic Information for Multiple Bus Systems.
+Other Sympto ms or Problems The operator panel displays 0K and the fans are off.
 The service processor is ready.
 The system is waiting for power-on.
 Boot the system.
-If the boot is unsuccessful, and the system returns to the OK "MAP 1020: Problem Determination" on page 67.
+If the boot is unsuccessful, and the system returns to the OK, go to "MAP 1020: Problem Determination" on page 66.
 The operator panel displays STBY.
 The service processor is ready.
 The system was shut down by the operating system and is still powered on.
 This condition can be requested by a privileged system user with no faults.
 See the service processor error log for possible operating system fault indications.
 All of the system POST indicators are displayed on the system console, the system pauses and then restarts.
 The term POST indicators refers to the device mnemonics (the words memory, keyboard, network, scsi, and speaker) that appear on the system console during the power-on self-test (POST).
-Go to "Boot Problems/Concerns" on page 150.
-The system stops and all of the POST indicators are displayed on the system console.
+Go to "Boot Problems/Concerns" on page 175.

+Symptom Action The system stops and all of the POST indicators are displayed on the system console.
 The term POST indicators refers to the device mnemonics (the words memory, keyboard, network, scsi, and speaker) that appear on the system console during the power-on self-test (POST).
-Go to "Boot Problems/Concerns" on page 150.
+Go to "Boot Problems/Concerns" on page 175.
 The system stops and the message STARTING SOFTWARE PLEASE WAIT is displayed on the firmware console.
-Go to Chapter 4, "Checkpoints" on page 123.
+Go to Chapter 4, "Checkpoints", on page 143.